 Foxtel’s data indicates that more than 30 million Australians have subscribed to the service in the last three weeks, which is particularly impressive given that it’s significantly more than our country’s total population, which includes some infants who may not even have access to a credit card.

-“It suggests that the Census data is about out of whack doesn’t it” a Foxtel executive explained to Seems Legit.
+“It suggests that the Census data is a bit out of whack doesn’t it” a Foxtel executive explained to Seems Legit.

 Interestingly, the 30+ million subscribers of the 10 day free trial have been split up quite evenly between Monday the 15th and Monday the 29th of April.